solana-labs/solana/docs/src/terminology.md

 ## validator

-A full participant in the [cluster](terminology.md#cluster) responsible for validating the [ledger](terminology.md#ledger) and producing new [blocks](terminology.md#block).
+A full participant in a Solana network [cluster](terminology.md#cluster) that produces new [blocks](terminology.md#block).
+A validator validates the transactions added to the [ledger](terminology.md#ledger)

 ## VDF

 See [verifiable delay function](terminology.md#verifiable-delay-function).

-## verifiable delay function
+## verifiable delay function (VDF)

-A function that takes a fixed amount of time to execute that produces a proof that it ran, which can then be verified in less time than it took to produce.
+A function that Solana uses to encode the passage of time.
+The Solana VDF takes a fixed amount of time to execute and produces a proof that it ran, which can then be verified in less time than it took to produce.

 ## vote